gulam101/LightPad/README.md

 * Corrected changes in the document
 * Corrected changes in the application
 * Fixed the quick save button + changed the icon
+* Moved the links button into "Extra" tav
 - Removed unused file
+- Removed links tab from menu
 ________________________________________________________________________________________________________________________________________

 [Previous Changes]